Computational theory of mind: Overview

 Computational theories of mind are often said to require mental representation because 'input' into a computation comes in the form of symbols or representations of other objects.
 A computer cannot compute an actual object but must interpret and represent the object in some form and then compute the representation.
 The computational theory of mind is related to the representational theory of mind in that they both require that mental states are representations.
 However, the representational theory of mind shifts the focus to the symbols being manipulated.
 This approach better accounts for systematicity and productivity.
 In Fodor's original views, the computational theory of mind is also related to the language of thought.
 The language of thought theory allows the mind to process more complex representations with the help of semantics.
-(See below in semantics of mental states).

 Recent work has suggested that we make a distinction between the mind and cognition.
 Building from the tradition of McCulloch and Pitts, the computational theory of cognition (CTC) states that neural computations explain cognition.
 The computational theory of mind asserts that not only cognition, but also phenomenal consciousness or qualia, are computational.
 That is to say, CTM entails CTC.
 While phenomenal consciousness could fulfill some other functional role, computational theory of cognition leaves open the possibility that some aspects of the mind could be non-computational.
 CTC, therefore, provides an important explanatory framework for understanding neural networks, while avoiding counter-arguments that center around phenomenal consciousness.